 Look for local running clubs on apps such as Strava, where you can build a community around exercise.
 Search for dance classes on Fixr.
 Youtube is filled with accounts providing huge numbers of free exercise classes.
 Building little habits to take care of your body, such as drinking a bottle of water in the morning, can also provide a comforting sense of routine.

 If you’re really struggling, contact your university wellbeing team.
 They will have therapists or peers who you can talk to.
-They might provide advice you’d never even think of.
+They might provide the advice you’d never thought of before.

-It’s completely normal to be finding it hard to stay productive in lockdown.
+It’s completely normal to be finding this experience hard and overwhelming.
 Don’t be too hard on yourself if you don’t get everything done!
 Decide on a small number of tasks you’re going to tackle each day instead.

 Your tutor can provide you with personal advice as well as contacts to mental health teams.
 Don’t be scared to ask – most will be more than willing to listen and help you manage your mental health at university.
 They can help you with time management and it feels good just to share your feelings with someone.